EPCCed/tesseract-docs/user-guide/batch.rst

    short as possible for your job (i.e. if your job is going to run for 3 hours, do not specify 12 hours).
 On average, the longer the walltime you specify, the longer you will queue for.
+-  The placement option '-l place=scatter:excl' to ensure that parallel processes/threads are scheduled to the full set of compute nodes assigned to the job.
 -  The project code that you want to charge the job to via the ``-A [project code]`` option